 He studied his aunt as she studied him.
 Her straw-colored hair was tied up into a graceful bun.
 The years had creased wrinkles at the corner of her drooping green eyes—unnervingly greener than his own—and just beneath those eyes were deep and dark circles.
 The sight of them made his stomach churn.

 His uncle approached him next and looked him over with scrutiny.
-His narrow, gray eyes were also accented by dark circles.
-His dark hair was peppered with gray and silver.
+His narrow, gray eyes were also accented by dark circles, while his dark hair was peppered with gray and silver.
 His long face was gaunt and hollowed out by stress and time.

 “We’ll double the security around the mansion and quadruple security around your quarters,” he finally said.
 “The Investigation Bureau is mobilized as we speak.
-I just received word Ophiuchus sent agents to investigate too.
-Until we find out the reason for this, I want you to stay within the estate.
+I just requested Ophiuchus’s assistance as well.
+Until we find out the culprit, I want you to stay within the estate.
 I told your professors at the university that you’ll be taking a leave of absence until you recover.”

 Olive opened his mouth to protest but realized nothing would come of it and instead offered a nod.
 His uncle studied him for a long moment before resting his hand on his wife’s shoulder.